 2.1 Below we have set out the categories of data we collect and how we process the data (for information about legal basis, please see below):

-- 2.1.1 We will hold contact information for potential clients who have filled out and submitted a contact form or emailed us, such as name, email address, home address, telephone number and details around your availability and how you consent to us contacting you (“Contact Information”) which we will use to provide our services and communicate with you;
+- 2.1.1 We will hold contact information for potential clients who have booked an introductory call through our online booking system (available at https://hamilton-sargent-counselling.selectandbook.com/), or emailed or phoned us, such as your name, email address, home address, telephone number, details around your availability and how you consent to us contacting you (“Contact Information”) which we will use to provide our services and communicate with you;

-- 2.1.2 We may hold details about potential client's biopsychosocial history or reasons for wishing to attend counselling which may be detailed in emails or within phone or video conferencing calls between us ("Medical Information") which we will use to provide our services to you.
+- 2.1.2 We may hold details about potential client's biopsychosocial history or reasons for wishing to attend counselling which may be detailed in emails, discussed within phone or video conferencing calls between us, and recorded in physical or digital notes ("Medical Information") which we will use to provide our services to you;

 - 2.1.3 We may hold a record of any correspondence or communication related to an initial enquiry potential clients have made ("Communication Information") which we will use to provide our services and communicate with you.
-This may include information collected through a phone call, SMS, video conferencing or email.
+This may include details of an introductory call booking, and other information collected through our secure online cloud practice management software (writeupp.com - further details outlined below), a phone call, SMS, video conferencing or email;

-2.2 We process Contact and Communication Information on the basis of the performance of our contract with our clients, on the basis of our legitimate interest in providing our services to our clients or in certain circumstances as may be necessary for compliance with a legal obligation to which we are subject.
+2.2 We process Contact, Communication and User-Generated Information on the basis of the performance of our contract with our clients, on the basis of our legitimate interest in providing our services to our clients or in certain circumstances as may be necessary for compliance with a legal obligation to which we are subject.
 Medical information will be processed on the basis that you have given your explicit consent and that it is necessary for the purposes of preventative or occupational medicine.
+We process Cookie Information and Marketing Information on the basis you have explicitly consented to these.

 2.3 Generally, we will collect information directly from you.
 If we obtain your personal data from any other third party your privacy rights under this notice are not affected and you are still able to exercise the rights contained within this notice.